lamthienphuc/Predict-Basketball-Players-Winning-with-Time-Series-Forecasts/README.md

 ```

 ### Scraping NBA Player Statistics
-The webpages that contain NBA player statistics contain dynamic content, making it a challenge to scrape all of the data we need in order to train our machine learning model.
-However, we address this problem using a Selenium chrome driver in order to loa  block of code scrapes MVP data from the past 30 years (1991 to 2022), then creates an HTML file for each year.
-After we are finished webscraping, we will extract the relevant data from each HTML file, and convert those files into individual CSV files.
+The webpages that contain NBA player statistics contain dynamic content, making it a challenge to scrape all of the data need in order to train my machine learning model.
+However, i address this problem using a Selenium chrome driver in order to loa  block of code scrapes MVP data from the past 30 years (1991 to 2022), then creates an HTML file for each year.
+After finished webscraping, i will extract the relevant data from each HTML file, and convert those files into individual CSV files.

 ### Preparing Datasets - CSV Files
-After collecting the MVP data from the past 30 years, we iterate every year in our 'mvp' folder and apply the following operations to each HTML file:
+After collecting the MVP data from the past 30 years, i iterate every year in our 'mvp' folder and apply the following operations to each HTML file:
 - Create an empty array that will be used to store multiple dataframes
 - Extract relevant information from each HTML file, specifying the 'id' attribute of the table we need.
 - Use Pandas to read the HTML table using Pandas as a dataframe